espy80/Homework4/README.md

 - The cost of building a new lane is between $3 million and $5 million
   - If you add a lane to a road, this is the initial construction cost.
 - The cost of a traffic light is initially $250,000 - $500,000 and has an annual cost in maintenance and electricity of $8,000.
+- The cost of installing a roundabout varies between $45,000 to $150,000 per intersection.

 ## IntersectionSimulator.py
 This is a very rough (I wrote it) simulation of an intersection.
 You will be able to adjust a number of the variables and should have a rough understanding of how the process works.